Courses for Teachers and Students

 VENUE: Rosslyn Hill, Hampstead, London NW3

-Running short introductory courses and workshops for groups is a great way to introduce the Alexander Technique to newcomers.
+Running short introductory courses, workshops and talks for groups of people is a great way to introduce the Alexander Technique to newcomers.

 This is a rigorous and professional level training based on the National Standards for further education.
 The training aims to show you how to plan and structure your workshops, talks and courses based on recognised principles of teaching and learning, in order to provide the best possible opportunity for your audience to learn and for you to succeed in your goals.

 The course will show you how to organise and deliver your existing knowledge in order to plan, set up and run workshops and short courses that will support and enhance the teaching and learning process.

 During the training, you will create your own introductory workshop, using the knowledge and resources you have developed.
 At the end of the course, you will be invited to give a micro-teaching session based on the course or workshop you have created.

 The training is suitable for qualified Alexander Teachers and 8th/9th year students.